joouha/modshim/README.md

 # You can import from the target module in your overlay
 from datetime import datetime as OriginalDateTime

-# Objects can be override by simply declaring new version with the same name
+# Objects can be override by simply re-declaring them with the same name
 MAX_YEAR = 3_000

 # Sub-classes can be used to override and extend functionality